 Yes, it is an achievement if you make it through your first week of intermittent fasting.
-It is easy to reward yourself and de-stressing by feasting after all days of famine but it is better if you hold your horses before indulging.
+It is easy to reward yourself and de-stressing by feasting after all the days of starvation/famine but it is better if you hold your horses before indulging.

 Feasting after a fasting schedule can be bad for your fasting body and pave the way for fat to creep into your body.
 You can break your fasts by eating whole foods, shunning high fructose foods, and eating less but more consistently throughout your non-fasting schedule.

-Intermittent fasting poses a set of challenges for any would-be newcomer.
+Intermittent fasting poses a set of challenges for any would-be dieter.
 With the right fasting tips, you can power on through the hunger and reap the rewards of staying focused on fasting.

 Have you tried intermittent fasting before and what challenges did you encounter?
 How did you beat them and finish through your first attempt at fasting?
 Give us your fasting tips in the comments section below.